localstack/docs/content/en/user-guide/tools/lambda-tools/hot-reloading/index.md

 buildHot.dependsOn shadowJar
 ```

-Now run the following command to start watching your project in a hot-swapping mode:
+Now run the following command to start watching your project in a hot-reloading mode:

 {{< command >}}
 $ bin/watchman.sh src "./gradlew buildHot"